A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Abstract

 \section{Abstract}

 We propose a simple method to identify unstable parameter regions in general inviscid unidirectional shear flow stability problems.
 The theory is applicable to a wide range of basic flows, including those that are non-monotonic.
 We illustrate the method using a model of Jupiter's alternating jet streams based on the quasi-geostrophic equation.
-The main result is that the flow is unstable if there is an interval in the flow domain for which the reciprocal Rossby Mach number, calculated from the zonal flow and potential vorticity, surpasses a certain threshold (or `hurdle').
-The hurdle height approaches unity when the domain size greatly exceeds the atmosphere's intrinsic deformation length, as it does on gas giants.
-In this case, the Kelvin-Arnold sufficient condition of stability allows the instability to be detected sharply, providing long-awaited theoretical support for the hypothesis used to explain why Jupiter and Saturn jets are stably maintained on the decadal timescale.
+The main result is that the flow is unstable if there is an interval in the flow domain for which the reciprocal Rossby Mach number (a quantity defined in terms of the zonal flow and potential vorticity distribution), surpasses a certain threshold or `hurdle'.
+The hurdle height approaches unity when we can take the hurdle width to greatly exceeds the atmosphere's intrinsic deformation length, as holds on gas giants.
+In this case, the Kelvin-Arnol'd sufficient condition of stability accurately detects instability.

+These results improve the theoretical framework for explaining the stable maintenance of Jupiter and Saturn's jets over decadal timescales.